architecturebytes/vertex-ai-agents/README.md

 In Cloud shell the following command will tell you if your function is 1st Gen or 2nd Gen<br>
 $ gcloud functions list<br>

-For 1st Gen Functions - _Cloud Functions Invoker_ role is enough.
+For 1st Gen Functions - _Cloud Functions Invoker_ role is enough.<br>
 For 2nd Gen Google Cloud Functions, you need _**Cloud Run Invoker**_ role assinged to the caller.<br>
 In this case the caller is our Agent/DialogFlow - so we must ensure that the service role associated with Dialogflow has this role.<br>